 The AppNexus Platform allows clients to collect and use Platform data

-- The Platform collects information provided by third-party sources to allow clients to use such data to target ads.
+- The Platform ingests information provided by third-party sources to allow clients to use such data to target ads.
 To do this, clients and data providers may use ID synching to enable the use of this information through the Platform.

 - AppNexus does not collect, use, or allow its clients to transfer to or use on the Platform, data that, by itself, directly identifies an individual, such as name, address, phone number, email address, or government identifier.
 We also prohibit certain categories of sensitive data from being collected, used, or transferred on the Platform.

 - AppNexus uses the information collected on the Platform to provide services to its clients, which primarily means we provide, operate, manage, maintain, and enhance the Platform.

 - Particular advertising-related purposes for which AppNexus clients may use the Platform Data on the Platform include: